What is Horchata? The Essential Valencian Drink You Must Try

 How to Store Horchata Properly

 That precious, cold-pressed Valencian nectar deserves nothing less than royal treatment.
 Once you bring it home, tuck it into the fridge immediately and savor it within 48 hours for the peak of creaminess—its raw, unpasteurized magic doesn’t last long.
-After all, true horchata de chufa isn’t about long goodbyes.

 On the other hand, the premium horchata powder version is your pantry's resilient ally.
 Stored in an airtight container, away from heat and humidity, it can patiently wait for months until your next craving strikes.
 For the best preservation, opt for glass jars instead of plastic, as they lock in that unmistakable nutty aroma.
 And don’t forget to trust your senses—if it smells more like "questionable" than the fresh, sun-kissed Alboraia fields, it’s time to mix up a new batch.

-• 3 cups water
+• 3 cups Cold, purified water

-• 1–2 tbsp sugar or alternative
+• 1–2 tbsp Natural sweetener (sugar, agave, or date syrup)

-• 2 tbsp horchata powder
+• 2 tbsp Premium horchata powder

 Conclusion